Defining Irregular Cycles

 Lifestyle & Environmental Factors

-Nutrition and Weight: significant weight loss or gain, restrictive diets, and low body fat compromise ovulation.
+Nutrition and weight: significant weight loss or gain, restrictive diets, and low body fat affect ovulation.

-Stress & Sleep: chronic stress and poor sleep disrupt the hypothalamic–pituitary–ovarian axis.
+Stress and sleep: chronic stress and poor sleep disrupt the hypothalamic–pituitary–ovarian axis — read more about hormones and emotional waves.

-Toxins & Medications: certain medications (e.g., some antipsychotics) and environmental toxins may alter cycle regularity.
+Toxins and medications: some drugs (e.g. certain antipsychotics) and environmental toxins can alter cycle regularity.

 Graphic mapping lifestyle factors—nutrition, exercise, stress, sleep—to cycle regularity.